 Books from ancient Mexico

-The Incas did not compile similar books, but an important primary source is the work of Inca Garcilaso de la Vega, 1539-1616 CE.
-He was the son of a Spanish conquistador and an Inca noblewoman, and his account of the history of the Incas is written from a native point of view.
+The Incas did not compile similar books, but an important primary source for their society and culture is the work of Inca Garcilaso de la Vega, 1539-1616 CE.
+He was the son of a Spanish conquistador and an Inca noblewoman.
+His account was written when Garcilaso de la Vega had retired to Spain, but it provides a history of the Incas from a native point of view.

 In Our Time, “The Aztecs”

 History of the World in 100 Objects, “Double-headed serpent”